riff-lang/playground/README.md

-# Riff Studio

-[Riff Studio](https://play.riff.cx) is an online "playground" for [Riff](https://riff.cx), allowing you to write and execute Riff programs directly in the browser.
-Riff Studio is 100% client-side, using a special Riff interpreter compiled to WebAssembly to execute Riff programs.
+This repository contains source code for Riff's [standalone online playground](https://riff.run).
+The playground is 100% client-side, using a special Riff interpreter compiled to WebAssembly to execute Riff programs directly in the browser.

 ## Usage

-To run Riff Studio locally, you'll need to to spin up a local web server to serve `index.html`.
+To run the playground locally, you'll need to to spin up a local web server to serve `index.html`.
 Otherwise, the Riff interpreter (WebAssembly module) cannot be invoked via the `file://` protocol.